 Step 6.
 After that, click Start Backup to execute the backup task.

-✎Note: If you want to sync between clouds, CBackupper can also help you do it easily.
+✎Note: If you want to sync between clouds, CBackup can also help you do it easily.
 The steps are basically the same as above, you just need to go to Sync Tasks to create a cloud to cloud sync task.

 In short, setting Google Drive daily backup is very important to most users, saving time and effort.
 We provide you with two methods to set up Google Drive automatic backup.
 My suggestion is to use the second free backup software because it can provide a better experience and simpler operation during backup.
-Besides, you'd better use CBackupper to back up Google Drive to another cloud to provide an extra layer of protection for your data.
+Besides, you'd better use CBackup to back up Google Drive to another cloud to provide an extra layer of protection for your data.